lhindman/cs121-lab06-1/README.md

 **Note:**  We're introducing a few new classes here to help us work more effectively with the timestamp data.
 Specifically they are the [Date](https://docs.oracle.com/javase/8/docs/api/java/util/Date.html), [TimeZone](https://docs.oracle.com/javase/8/docs/api/java/util/TimeZone.html) and [SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).
 Depending upon the semester, we may or may not introduce these classes in Module 3.
 However, these classes are sufficiently covered in the walkthrough video to satisfy the requirements of this lab even if we did not specificly present these classes in the lecture videos this semester.  :)

 #### Getters and Setters
 Once created, a sample should not be able to be modified, so no mutator (setter) methods should be created.
-However accessor (getter) methods should be created for each of the instance variables except timeZone and timeStamp.The following lists the expected accessor methods for the FlowSample class
+However accessor (getter) methods should be created for each of the instance variables except timeZone and timeStamp.The following lists the required accessor methods for the FlowSample class
 ```
-public String getAgency()
+public String getAgency() {...}
-public String getSiteNumber()
+public String getSiteNumber() {...}
-public double getFlowRate()
+public double getFlowRate() {...}
-public String getQualCode()
+public String getQualCode() {...}
 ```

 #### Other Methods